sujin2f/Chain-React/README.md

 }
 ```

-Cordova iOS doesn't allow to change the product name on fly, to change the configurations for Cordova, edit the `config.xml` file.
+Cordova iOS doesn't allow to change the product name on fly, to change the configurations for Cordova, edit the `config.xml` file and remove and re-install this as the error message shows.

 ## Directory Structure and Development